The views expressed by the host on this show, now documented to be almost always right, 99.1% of the time.

 So the public is concerned about all the spending and the expansion of government.

-But the public now in a New York Times poll, New York Times CBS, that's Bible, right?
+You know, hey, cookie, I don't know if we have the audio or if it's just text from the archives, but the public now in a New York Times poll, New York Times CBS, that's Bible, right?

-That's gospel for inside inside the Beltway people.
+That's gospel for inside the Beltway people.

-What we need is audio or either the quote from General Powell, where he says people want more government and want higher taxes.
+What we need is audio or either the quote from General Powell, where he says people want more government and want higher taxes, because this poll is a repudiation of General Powell as well.

 And you'll find they ain't the same thing.

-Okay, ladies and gentlemen, as if if you're one of the majority Americans upset with deficit spending, but you think it's George W. Bush's fault, don't forget it's Congress that spends the money at the end of the day, and Barack Obama has voted for every big budget busting spending bill since 2004 in the United States Senate.
+Okay, ladies and gentlemen, if you're one of the majority Americans upset with deficit spending, but you think it's George W. Bush's fault, don't forget it's Congress that spends the money at the end of the day.

 So he's part of the mix here.

-Now we have no audio on the Colin Powell statement.
+Now, we have no audio on the Colin Powell statement.

-No audio, but it is in the Wall Street Journal, and this is uh from the story in the journal.
+No audio, but it is in the Wall Street Journal.

 The Republican Party is in deep trouble, General Powell told corporate security executives at a conference in Washington sponsored by Fortify Software Incorporated.